k2ammerman/ruby-calisthenics/README.md

-While we provide an explanation of how your code should work in this handout, you should get accustomed to the idea that the true specification is in the test files!
+While we provide an explanation of how your code should work in this handout, you should get accustomed to the idea that the true specification is in the test files!!

 Therefore, we suggest you work on this assignment using `autotest`, which automatically re-runs all the RSpec tests each time you make